 Something to Try: Encourage students to create their own happiness books that reflect their sources of joy and cultural practices.

-Grandmother’s Dreamcatcher by Becky Ray McCain
+Grandmother’s Dreamcatcher by Becky Ray McCain, illustrated by Stacey Schuett

 This story follows a young girl who learns about the significance of the dreamcatcher and its role in her family’s heritage.
 Grandmother’s Dreamcatcher introduces readers to the cultural significance and symbolism of dreamcatchers and the concept of preserving family traditions.
 For many readers already familiar with dreamcatchers, this will offer clarity of how and why these artifacts and their use are important to some native people.